timdah/Simple-Ticket-System-WordPress/readme.txt

 == Changelog ==
+= 1.2.2 =
+* Only whitespace in necessary fields isn't allowed anymore.
+* Database Update only loads when user is admin.
+= 1.2.1 =
+* Security Update
+* Special thanks to the user "iberiam"
 = 1.2 =
 * You can rename the optional fields and the datepicker field.
 * You can also hide these fields.